Authority: Executive Vice Chancellor and Provost

 2. Areas of Faculty Responsibility

 2.1 The five realms of faculty responsibility assigned to faculty in PHP include: (1) teaching and mentoring students, (2) discovery of knowledge through discipline-guided inquiry, (3) technological and managerial innovation, (4) extension and engagement with constituencies outside the university, and (5) service to professional societies and within the university itself.
 The assignment of percentages of effort for each responsibility will be made by the Department Head when a new faculty member is hired.
 The assignment percentages will be reviewed annually and adjusted if deemed necessary.
-The manner in which faculty members may demonstrate their accomplishments in these realms is described in each individual’s Statement of Faculty Responsibility which is reviewed annually with the Department Head.
+The manner in which faculty members may demonstrate their accomplishments in these realms is described in each individual’s Statement of Faculty Responsibilities which is reviewed annually with the Department Head.